aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databar/_index.md

 ```

-the direction the databar is displayed.
+Gets the direction the databar is displayed.

 **Returns:**
 int